damajor/BALD/README_Config_Parameters.md

 ## CONVERT_CONTAINER

-This parameter allow the user to select the output format of the converted audiobooks.
+This parameter allows the user to select the output format of the converted audiobooks.

 Allowed values:
 - OGG => Convert audiobooks to OGA files